 Coming down from the high is usually accompanied by feelings of depression, irritability, and tiredness.
 The intensity varies from person to person.
 These feelings likely result from temporary depletion of serotonin from the flooding during the high.
-Your brain will restore the levels of serotonin, but exactly how long this might take may be hard to predict because it depends on other substances consumed with the E, how large the dosage of E was consumed, genetics, medical conditions, and use of prescription medications.
+Your brain will restore the levels of serotonin, but exactly how long this might take may be hard to predict because it depends on the exact substances used to make the ecstasy, which can vary significantly from pill to pill.
+Coming down effects also depend on the other substances consumed with the E, how large the dosage, genetics, medical conditions, and use of prescription medications.
 Some studies indicate that E may permanently alter the brain's production of serotonin, though it is still unclear how or to what extent this could happen.
 Other effects of coming off E may depend on your physical activity when you take it.
 People who take it at clubs and raves often experience soreness from dancing and headaches, dizziness, or nausea from dehydration.
 Some ways you may try to reduce the degree of next-day ickiness include:

 - Sipping water every half hour: On E, there is risk of both dehydration and over-hydration because it causes your body temperature to rise, but it also causes fluid retention.
 Too much water retention combined with guzzling water may result in edema, or swelling of the brain, which may be lethal in some cases.
 While it may be hard to attend to your water consumption while on the drug, doing so could help reduce lethality as well as stave off some of those icky feelings the next day.
 Try to attend to your bladder, as well.

 - Getting lots of sleep, both before and after your trip: If possible, try to get a lot of sleep the entire week before you take the drug.
 Being well-rested gives your brain an edge when replenishing serotonin.